 Energy Bars Recipe Ingredients

-• Miniature M&Ms: Adds color and chocolate flavor.
-Swap with nuts or dried fruit for less sugar.
+• Miniature M&Ms: I’ve also swapped with nuts or dried fruit for less sugar.

 Optional Ingredients:

-• Chocolate Chips: Choose quality for best melt and flavor.
+• Chocolate Chips: Use a high quality chocolate for the best flavor.

 • Coconut Oil: Smooths chocolate topping.
 Vegetable oil works in a pinch.